slotdawg/ts2020/peer/peer.rst

       .. note::

-     Reference the `Getting Client IP and Credentials for Nutanix Objects`_ section above for the appropriate access and secret keys, as well as the Client IP of the object store.
+     Refer to the `Getting Client IP and Credentials for Nutanix Objects`_ section above for the appropriate access and secret keys, as well as the Client IP of the object store.

 #.
 Click **Validate** to confirm Objects can be accessed using the provided configuration.